 The UVA in Shanghai Intensive Summer Chinese Language Program has also been selected by Yale University’s prestigious Light Fellowship as a destination site for language study utilizing Light Fellowship funding.
 For more information on the Light Fellowship: Yale Light Fellowships

-The Summer Language Institute at UVA offers intensive summer instruction in Chinese and Tibetan.
+The Summer Language Institute at UVA offers intensive summer instruction in Chinese.

 STARTALK is a Teacher Training Residential Program offered by the Department of East Asian Languages, Literatures and Cultures that offers intensive training and first-hand experience to Chinese language instructors through teaching motivated high school learners at the Virginia Startalk Chinese Academy, sponsored by Virginia’s Department of Education.
 Participants earn 3 UVA credits in Teaching Chinese as a Foreign Language, and compile a comprehensive teaching e-portfolio including: standards-based syllabus, classroom teaching demos, sample class materials and activities, sample tests, review articles on teaching theories and practices, etc. The program also includes frequent co-curricular cultural activities and opportunities to meet with other language professionals in the field.